 The Quality Story - Chapter 4: A Lesson in Leather

-Probably a couple hundred booths of pure love. vegetable, chrome and even brain tanned leather in every color and thickness you can imagine.
+I probably saw a couple hundred booths of pure love - vegetable, chrome and even brain tanned leather in every color and thickness you can imagine.
 Made my nose spin.
 Once I got to know the owners of the tannery there in Mexico, ranked 2nd best in all of North and South America in 2013, they started to give me the real education on what to look for and what to look out for with regards to leather.

 Full Grain, Top Grain, Genuine and Bonded Leathers

 Saddleback Leather bags are made from American cows born and bred.
 We use 4 - 5 ounce Full Grain leather tanned with high grade oils and preservatives to keep it from being destroyed early by dryness and moisture.
-There are four grades of leather you can get out of one original hide.
+Basically, there are 4 types of leather: Full Grain Leather, Top Grain Leather, Genuine Leather, and Bonded Leather.

 Notice in the drawing below how the fibers near the bottom run horizontally and the higher you go, the more vertical they get?
 Well, the more horizontal, the more easily the fibers pull apart.
 The more vertical, the tougher.

-Full Grain Leather is the best leather money can buy and the only leather good enough for Saddleback.
-It comes from the top layer of the hide which has ALL of the grain, therefore, FULL grain.
+What is Full Grain Leather?
+Full Grain Leather comes from the top layer of the hide which has ALL of the grain, therefore, FULL grain.
 The natural surface of full grain leather burnishes and beautifies with use.
+It is the best leather money can buy and the only leather good enough for Saddleback.